midnightntwrk/midnight-architecture/specification/dust.md

 below](#wallet-recovery).

 Core to this recovery is a deterministic evolution of nonces in Dust UTXOs.
 As each Dust spend is non-transferring, they are 1-to-1.
-Furthermore, the first Dust in a chain always originates uniquely from a Night UTXO.
+The first Dust UTXO in a chain is uniquely determined by the Night UTXO (and associated metadata) that created it.
 We hash three things to determine the nonce of a Dust UTXO:
 - The intent hash and output number identifying its originating Night UTXO.
 - A sequence number, starting at 0, indicating where we are in this chain of self-spends.